didi/ALITA/README.md

 # Contributing

 Any contribution is welcome.
 All issues and pull requests are highly appreciated!
-For more details, please refer to [the contribution guide]((CONTRIBUTING)).
+For more details, please refer to [the contribution guide](CONTRIBUTING).

 # License